Nkwenti-Severian-Ndongtsop/Restoring-Ubuntu-Desktop/README.md

 sudo reboot
 ```
 - This command wil reboot your computer.\
-  - you have any issue drop in the Issues tab, i will attend to it.
+  - If you have any issues drop in the Issues tab, i will attend to it.
-  - In case of any difficulty, you drop it in the issue tab.
+  - In case of any difficulty, you drop it in the issues tab.

 # If this was helpful, please star the repository
 ## THANKS